ficusjs/ficusjs-app-shell/README.md

 The plant store is a simple plant store application.
 It is a good example of how to build an application with Ficus App Shell.

+To view the plant store application in action, visit the [live demo](https://ficus-app-shell-plant-store.surge.sh/).

 ## License

 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.